Nexucis/es-php-index-helper/README.md

 ## Quickstart

-*We encourage users to see [the interface](./src/Nexucis/Elasticsearch/Helper/Nodowntime/IndexHelperInterface.php) in order to have an idea of all available methods.
+*We encourage users to take a look at [the interface](./src/Nexucis/Elasticsearch/Helper/Nodowntime/IndexHelperInterface.php) in order to have an idea of all available methods.
 The following description is not exhaustive, so you will miss some method if you don't cast a glance at the code*

 ### Index Operations